Richard Williams (animator): 1990s: The Thief and the Cobbler

-2000s–2010s: The Animator's Survival Kit and Prologue
+2000s–2010s: The Animator's Survival Kit, Prologue, and final years

 The notes for Williams' masterclass formed the basis for a book on the art of animation and, in 2002, Faber & Faber published Williams' acclaimed animation how-to book, The Animator's Survival Kit, with an "expanded edition" following in 2009.
 The book soon became a key reference for animators, both in print and later on as a DVD box set and an iPad application.
 The historian Kevin Brownlow described the ASK as “utterly riveting, even to a layman.”

 From 2008, Williams began to work as artist in residence at Aardman Animations in Bristol, where he worked at one of his original 1938 Disney animation desks.
-Aardman co-founder Peter Lord described Williams as exemplifying "pure creativity; he seemed to us to work without compromise and for the sheer love of his chosen art-form.
+Aardman co-founder Peter Lord described Williams as exemplifying "pure creativity, he seemed to us to work without compromise and for the sheer love of his chosen art-form.
 No deadlines, except the ones he set himself, nobody to please or answer to, except himself.
 [He was] our special guest, our resident celebrity".
 Even in his 80s, Williams continued to work every day, and do a full day's work.
 He liked to enter his office at Aardman by the fire escape "just to avoid people".

 In 2010, Williams completed his 9-minute short film titled Circus Drawings, first begun in Ibiza in the early 1950s.
 The silent film, with live accompaniment, premiered at the Pordenone Silent Film Festival in Italy in September 2010.

 On December 10, 2013, the director's cut of The Thief and the Cobbler, a workprint of the film, subtitled "A Moment in Time", was screened in Los Angeles.
 Williams participated in the event.
 However, a final, finished version of the film as Williams had long envisioned would never be completed.

 In 2015, his short film Prologue received both an Oscar nomination and a BAFTA nomination in the category of best animated short.
 Prologue was the first six minutes of his hand-drawn feature film Lysistrata, based on the ancient Greek comedy by Aristophanes, which Williams joked should be sub-titled "Will I Live to Finish It?".
 Williams described Prologue as "the only thing so far in my career that I’ve ever really been pleased with."
 In 2013 Williams told The Guardian, "All I need is some time and five or six assistants who can draw like hell."
 The film was intended to be "grim but funny and salacious and sexy".
 Like his version of The Thief and the Cobbler, Prologue would never be completed.
 But, as Williams put it: "it's the doing of it that matters.
 Do it for the love of it.
 That's all there is".